jthurteau/wrest/README.md

 - has intentionaly minimal direct contact with its executing environment, and
 - ideally in no way changes the local executing environment, and
 - it delegates reading environment to "rooting" scripts, and
+- does not read or accept parameters or data from mechanisms other than rooting, and
 - creates a canister (array) of data, and
 - it (typically) delegates execution to one or more "tether" scripts, and
-- passes the (or a) canister to tethered scripts, and
+- passes the canister to tethered scripts, and
 - the script closes around all of the above activity, and
-- the script executes the closure (it does not just return it), and
+- it executes the closure (it does not just return it), and
-- the script handles all exceptions and non-fatal errors, and does not throw
+- the script handles all exceptions and non-fatal errors, and does not throw but
+- it may return a value

 ### Gateway Scripts